 Our medical team performs a thorough physical exam that includes a careful review of your symptoms and diagnostic studies such as X-rays to identify problems in your cervical spine.
 If they suspect nerve dysfunction, our team may recommend electromyography (EMG) and nerve conduction tests to measure the health of your nerves.

 Our staff then develops a treatment plan that’s tailored to fit your circumstances.
-They may recommend physical therapy, ergonomic tools and stretches while working at your desk, and combined electrochemical therapy to decrease nerve pain and dysfunction.
+They may recommend physical therapy, ergonomic tools and stretches while working at your desk, and Nerve Regenerating Therapy to decrease nerve pain and dysfunction.
 This innovative therapy offers a significant reduction in nerve symptoms for 87% of patients.